 WHN quickly outgrew its small clinic in Hope and in September 2010, WHN broke ground on a new state-of-the-art 9-exam room facility, creating the town’s first permanent Health Center.

 In 2014, responding to a growing physician shortage in the town of Franklin, WHN relocated its Edinburgh practice to a larger facility in Franklin.
-The practice was fully renovated and even added a new Convenient Care Center in late 2015.
+The practice was fully renovated in late 2015.

 Finally, in late 2015, after undergoing seven years of explosive growth at its South Indy location, WHN split the practice into (2) brand new facilities - - one near Community Hospital South & and one near Epler Road and US 31.